iyear/tdl/docs/content/en/guide/global-config.md

 ## `-n/--ns`

 Each namespace represents a Telegram account.
+Default: `default`.

-You should set the namespace **when each command is executed**:
+If you want to add another account, just add `-n YOUR_ACCOUNT_NAME` option to every command:

 {{< command >}}
 tdl -n iyear